At the Movies (1986 TV program): Siskel & Ebert (1987–1999)

 The show's title was shortened to simply Siskel and Ebert in mid-1987.
 The program was originally recorded in the studios of WBBM-TV, Chicago's CBS owned-and-operated station.
 In August 2001, a few years after Disney's 1996 purchase of Capital Cities/ABC, the show's tapings were moved to ABC's Chicago station, WLS-TV, where it remained for its duration.

 Siskel and Ebert often had notably divergent tastes, and as a result, heated arguments and spats that added to the series's popularity.
 Many viewers considered such "fights" the highlight of the program.
 In joint appearances on the talk show circuit, especially David Letterman's NBC and CBS shows, the two critics indicated a mutual respect and friendship off screen.
 Widely circulated outtakes from promo-recording sessions show the two both bickering and joking off-air.

 On May 11, 1998, Siskel was hospitalized for treatment of a brain tumor.
 For a few weeks, the show was taped with Siskel on the telephone (from his hospital bed) and Ebert in the studio.
-Siskel eventually returned to the studio, but he seemed noticeably more lethargic and mellow.
+Siskel eventually returned to the studio in apparent fine form.
 In February 1999, he announced he was taking a leave of absence for further treatment of the tumor, hoping to return.
 Less than three weeks later, Siskel died from complications of the surgery.
 The weekend after Siskel's death, Ebert devoted the entire half-hour to a tribute to him.
 On the show were various clips from shows past as well as their history together as journalists and then on television.
 Ebert also appeared on ABC's Good Morning America in a tribute to Siskel along with Diane Sawyer, Charles Gibson, Peter Jennings, and Joel Siegel, fellow critic and friend of Siskel.

 The last show that Siskel and Ebert hosted together aired during the weekend of January 23–24, 1999.
 On that show, they reviewed At First Sight, Another Day in Paradise, The Hi-Lo Country, Playing by Heart, and The Theory of Flight.
-Ebert gave thumbs down to all but Another Day In Paradise, while Siskel gave thumbs up to all but Playing by Heart.
+Ebert gave thumbs down to all but Another Day in Paradise, while Siskel gave thumbs up to all but Playing by Heart.